kevinolega/callcentertrainingtips/_posts/2018-08-13-deserve-skills.md

 Here's the thing.

-Dream jobs, require a specific skill level.
+Dream jobs require a specific skill level.

 If your skill level is high enough, the employer hires you with very little trouble.